Neutrino-Induced Polarization Rotation in Active Galactic Nuclei Plasmas: Birefringence from Asymmetric Neutrinos in Plasma

 where $\mathbf{k}_\pm$ are the wave vector eigenvalues of left and right-handed circular polarization eigenstates.
-By means of the wave equation for transverse modes, the presence of a medium is encoded in the transverse polarization function $\Pi_{\text{T}}$ and the parity-violating polarization function $\Pi_{\text{P}}$, which are components of the polarization tensor $\Pi_{\mu\nu}$ of the forward-scattered photon.
+By means of the wave equation for transverse modes, the presence of a medium is encoded in the transverse polarization function $\Pi_{\text{T}}$ and the parity-violating polarization function $\Pi_{\text{P}}$, which are components of the polarization tensor $\Pi_{\mu\nu}$ of the forward-scattered photon (see e.g., Chapter 6 of Ref.~\cite{Kapusta:2006pm}).
 The resulting rotary power is directly proportional to $\Pi_{\text{P}}$,

 being approximately valid for $\Pi_{\text{P}} \ll \omega^2 - \Pi_{\text{T}}$, with $n$ being the refraction index of the medium.